 Anyone involved in any form of racism will be reprimanded and cautioned.
-The matter must be reported to the Head of Population/ Head of Year and the Head of Pastoral/ Assistant Headteacher, Mrs Skinnard.
+The matter must be reported to the Head of Year and the Head of School, Mr. Alexander.

-The Headteacher will report numbers and the nature of any incidents to the Governors, through the termly report, and the LA.
+The Head of School will report numbers and nature of any incidents to the Governors, through the termly report, and the LA.
+A Racist Incident file is kept and maintained in the main Office.